maxtrdina/Pitt-MS-Project/README.md

 ## Testing

-Testing the system is a two step process.
-The manager and agent code, including the spines' connection and packet delivery, was tested primarily outside of mininet.
-When trying to end to end test the system I came across issues between spines and mininet.
-Because mininet used as a means to test the system, we decided to split testing in two parts:

-- Traffic hijacking, within Mininet.
-- Traffic delivery through spines, outside of mininet.

-Together, these two demo the intended functionality of the system we implemented.

-### Traffic hijacking

-Tests that rules are installed in a switch upon request.
-This setup bypasses spines by opening a socket connection between the agent's inbound and outbound threads.
-Run the following commands from the [mininet](mininet) directory:

-- Run the controller with privileges in the host OS: `sudo python controller.py`
-- Start mininet: `make`
-- Run the `h2-rcv.py` script in host 2: `h2 python support/h2-rcv.py &`
-- Run the agent in host 3: `h3 ./agent 10.0.3.3 &`
-- Run the manager in host 3: `h3 ./manager &`
-- Run the client in host 1: `h1 ./client 1`
-- Select option 1
-- Use the `all-send.py` script to send messgaes to the receive script: `h2 python support/all-send.py 10.0.2.2 11999
-  HelloWorld`

-Observe messages come through to the receive script.
-They will be written to a file named h2-in.txt.
+My version of the project only tests the functionality of the Manager and Agent code.
+This can be done as follows

 ### Traffic delivery through spines

 Tests that the agent is capable of routing traffic through spines.
-Run the following commands from the [mininet](mininet) directory unless instructed otherwise:
+Run the following commands from the [mininet](mininet) directory on the machine corresponding to the name of the device on the topology diagram unless instructed otherwise:

+- Run the Spines 1 instance: `./spines -l 10.0.3.103` (run from the spines dir)
-- Run a spines instance: `./spines -l 127.0.0.1` (can run from the spines dir)
+- Run the Spines 2 instance: `./spines -l 10.0.4.104` (run from the spines dir)
-- Run the `h2-rcv-ext.py` script: `python support/h2-rcv-ext.py`
+- Run the `h2-rcv-ext.py` script on the Receiver: `python support/h2-rcv-ext.py`
+  - Input `10.0.6.106`
+  - Input `12345`
+- Run the Agent 1 instance: `./agent 10.0.2.102`
-- Run the agent: `./agent 127.0.0.1`
+- Run the Agent 2 instance: `./agent 10.0.5.105`
-- Run the manager: `./manager`
+- Run the Manager: `./manager`
-- Run the client: `./client 1`
+- Run the Client: `./client 1`
   - Select option 2
+  - Type `10.0.6.106`
+  - Type  `12345`
+  - Specify a flow value (30 to 50 is a good place to start)
+  - Type 0 for Inbound Agent
+  - Type 1 for Outbound Agent
+  - Type 0 for Entry Overlay
+  - Type 1 for Exit Overlay
-- Use the `all-send.py` script to send messgaes to the receive script: `python support/all-send.py 127.0.0.1 11567
+- On the Client, use the `all-send.py` script to send messgaes to the receive script: `python support/all-send.py 10.0.2.102 8108 HelloWorld`
-HelloWorld`

 Observe messages come through to the receive script.
 They will be displayed in the terminal and written to a file named h2-in.txt.

-### Troubleshooting

-Mininet is weird about how it uses ports, if you can't get things to work a second time within mininet, running a `make clean` should help.
+Additional flows can be created by repeating the last two steps with a different port number, and running the third step again with the same port number.
+To send data across these flows, repeat the last step but increment the port number by one to send on the correct flow.
+For example, if you are creating a second flow, you would use the command `python support/all-send.py 10.0.2.102 8109 HelloWorld`

+NOTE: Because we don't have any overlay switches intercepting and modifying the client sends, the client must instead send data to the inbound agent using the port the agent uses to communicate with spines in order for the data to be sent through spines to the destination we specified.
+We are effectively doing the formatting that the overlay switch would normally be doing.

+## Additional Functionality over Izzy's Version

+There are several differences between the functionality of Izzy's project and this one.
+Primarily, these are:
+ - This version works with spines using a physical topology with multiple machines
+ - Support of multiple simultaneous flows
+ - The Manager performs resource management in two forms
+   - Spines port management on a per flow basis
+   - Spines overlay flow capacity management

 ## Acknowledgements